Vahidrashidian/Data-Incubator/README.md

 # Data-Incubator
-Changes to spectral information of building after collapse due to earthquake.
+Changes to spectral information of buildings after collapse due to earthquake.